 Good architecture helps, of course.
 Ideally a kitchen opens onto a sunny deck.
 But even without that luxury, you can “add” an extra room onto the house (at least during the warm months) by creating a seamless transition from indoors to out.
 We admire the way that Australia-based Design of Wonder followed a simple plan–involving a unified palette of black and white and the repetition of a striped pattern–to make the transition between kitchen and terrace feel effortless in an updated Edwardian house.

 Above: In the middle of a wall of glass, black metal French doors swing open wide to bring the outdoors inside.
 There is no visible threshold or change in grade to remind anyone that there are two distinct spaces.
-Photograph via Wonder.
+Photograph by Richard Powers via Wonder.

 Above: Your eye goes to a bold pattern first–in this case, a simple black and white stripe repeated indoors and out to link the two spaces visually.
 Make an awning from Sunbrella Awning Fabric.